-A great tasting pork tenderloin sandwich without all fat and mess of frying.
-A healthier version of that great Iowa comfort food that is easy enough to do at home over and over.
+A great-tasting pork tenderloin sandwich without all fat and mess of frying.
+A healthier version of that great Iowa comfort food.
+Just follow these easy step-by-step photo instructions.

 This is a double five.
 For me a nice solid lower 5.
 My wife (who will almost never rate) gave a strong five after she ate two sandwiches with the second being a "double".

-Lastly, the "done end point”.
-I have been know to be attached at the hip to my thermometer.
+Lastly, the "done endpoint".
+I have been known to be attached at the hip to my thermometer.
 Not here.
 The meat is done long before you have the right browning.
-It stays moist in the breading, so all is well but go by crispiness not temp on this one.
+It stays moist in the breading, so all is well but go by crispiness and color, not temp on this one.

-Next cover with plastic wrap or place in a zip lock bag and pound to 1/4 – 1/2 inch thick.
+Next cover with plastic wrap or place in a zip lock bag and pound to about ½ inch thick or thinner if you want.

 Set up two pans.
-In the first, combine one egg and 1/4 cup milk.
+In the first, combine one egg and ¼ cup milk.
 Whip well.
-In the second pan, 1/2 cup flour, 1/2 cup Panko bread crumbs, one tablespoon seasoning salt and 1/2 tsp pepper.
+In the second pan, ½ cup flour, ½ cup Panko bread crumbs, one tablespoon seasoning salt, and ½ teaspoon pepper.

 Start with coating the meat with the egg wash.
 Shake to remove excess.